 Overnight at Denali Cabins.

-After your Deluxe Continental Breakfast, you will have free time to explore the area on your own before boarding our afternoon bus for an adventure through the national park to Denali Backcountry Lodge.
+After your Deluxe Continental Breakfast (optional), you will have free time to explore the area on your own before boarding our afternoon bus for an adventure through the national park to Denali Backcountry Lodge.

 Travel the entire 92-mile, restricted-access Park Road.
 Witness spectacular forest, tundra, and mountain scenery and search for bears, moose, caribou, Dall sheep, wolves, foxes, golden eagles, and more.
 Our driver/guide provides entertaining and informative natural history interpretation and stories along the way.

 Arrive at the lodge in time for a hearty family-style dinner, and check in to your cozy cedar cabin.
 You will spend the next two nights at Denali Backcountry Lodge, immersed in the wilderness experience.
 All activities, programs, meals, and snacks are included while at the lodge.

 Enjoy your day in the heart of Denali National Park.
 After breakfast, choose from numerous lodge activities such as hiking, mountain biking, gold panning, natural history programs, and Wonder Lake shuttles, or simply relax in the natural history lounge or one of our creekside gazebos.
 If weather permits, take an optional flightseeing tour over the foothills and glaciers of the Alaska Range or all the way around Denali.